Interview

 L: That’s a good one.
 We have an unbelievable interview with one of Sophie’s friends who was sitting in between her and J. Edgar when Hoover leaned over and asked Tucker if he could have one of her fancy beaded gowns after she was done with it.

-What’s been the most unexpected result of the project so far?
+One last question.
+What’s been the most unexpected result of the Sophie Tucker project so far?

-S: In the beginning we didn’t know that one of Tucker’s unfulfilled dreams was to get a movie made about her life.
-Now we feel like she’s looking over our shoulder and pulling for our success to reintroduce her to the world as a headliner one more time.
+S: After being at this for eighteen years, it’s gotten to the point where we feel like Sophie’s looking over our shoulder and pulling for our success to reintroduce her to the world as a headliner one more time.